ferrgo/node-rest-api/README.md

 ### Using Docker-compose

-This projects tests can be run using docker and docker-compose to avoid local dependencies installed, you'll need docker and docker-compose installed
+This project can be run using docker and docker-compose to avoid local dependencies installing, you'll need docker and docker-compose installed

 See [Dockerfile.dev](./Dockerfile.dev) and [docker-compose.dev.yaml](./docker-compose.dev.yaml) for details